Want to give your Arduino the ability to know exactly where it is on the planet? The NEO-6M GPS module can do just that—and more.

 NEO-6M GPS Chip

-At the heart of the module is a GPS chip from U-blox – NEO-6M.
-The chip measures less than a postage stamp but packs a surprising amount of features into its tiny frame.
+At the heart of the module is a GPS chip from U-blox, the NEO-6M.

 Here are the specifications: